NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Varilyn _Vare_ Eridge.md

 abilities_mid:
   - name: ""
   - name: "Guide's Warning"
     desc: "  When Vare is about to roll a Perception or Survival check to determine her initiative, she can alert her allies as a free action.
 Vare visually or audibly warns allies, granting them a +1 circumstance bonus to their initiative rolls.
-Depending on how Vare warns allies, this action has the auditory or visual trait.\n[[Bestiary Effects/Effect_ Guide's Warning|Effect: Guide's Warning]]"
+Depending on how Vare warns allies, this action has the auditory or visual trait.\n\n[[Bestiary Effects/Effect_ Guide's Warning|Effect: Guide's Warning]]"

   - name: "Snare Crafting"
     desc: "  Vare can use the Crafting skill to create the following snares: alarm snare, hampering snare, irritating thorn snare, marking snare, signaling snare, and smoke screen snare.
 Vare can create four snares each day without paying for the materials, using 3 Interact actions to set up each snare."